ZakariaZaki/markdown-warmup/README.md

 ## How did you find it ?

-An ex-collegue of Zaki was mentioned on the site, so that's how we found it.
+Zaki knew about a site of an ex-collegue, so he searched for it and that's how we found it. <!-- We searched it on Google -->